aaugustin/myks-gallery/README.rst

 Setup
 =====

 myks-gallery is a pluggable Django application.
-It requires Python 2.6 or 2.7, Django 1.5 or 1.6, and PIL or Pillow.
+It requires Django >= 1.5 and Pillow.
+It works with any version of Python supported by Django.

 Installation guide
 ------------------